tkim/finsemble-seed/YellowFin Readme.md

 ### 2. Install the components by copying their sources over:
 - */src/components/yellowfin/yellowfin*
-  - A viewer for the YellowFin app, displays the default, or can be used programmatically to launch a specific view such as the report creator.
+  - A viewer for the Yellowfin app, displays the default, or can be used programmatically to launch a specific view such as the report creator.
 - */src/components/yellowfin/Launcher*
-  - A Finsemble component to list and launch YellowFin reports using the YellowFin API
+  - A Finsemble component to list and launch Yellowfin reports using the Yellowfin API
 - */src/components/yellowfin/launcherLocal*
   - A version of the report launcher pointing to localhost for development use.
 - */src/components/yellowfin/jsComponent*